 However, on numerous occasions, the GDPR does allow Member States to legislate on data protection matters.
 This includes occasions where the processing of personal data is required to comply with a legal obligation, relates to a public interest task or is carried out by a body with official authority.
-Numerous articles also state that their provisions may be further specified or restricted by Member State law.
+Numerous articles of the GDPR also state that their provisions may be further specified or restricted by Member State law.
 Processing of employee data is another significant area where Member States can take divergent approaches.

-Organisations working in sectors where special rules often apply (e.g. health and financial services) should: (1) consider if they would benefit from such "special rules" which would particularise or liberalise the GDPR; and (2) adapt accordingly.
-They should also watch for Member States having introduced "special rules" which may prove restrictive or inconsistent across Member States.
+Organisations working in sectors where special rules often apply (e.g. health and financial services) should: (1) consider if they benefit from such "special rules" to the extent they have been introduced in relevant jurisdictions in order to particularise or liberalise the GDPR; and (2) adapt accordingly.

-Territorial Scope Article 3

-Recitals 15-21 Recitals 22-25
+Material Scope, Article 2, Recitals 15-21 Territorial Scope, Article 3, Recitals 22-25